hashgraph/stablecoin-studio/cli/README.md

 From the root of the CLI project workspace:

 - Run `npm install`.
 This will create and populate `node_modules` and build the project and dependencies.
-- Run `npm start`.
+- Run `npm run start`.
 This will display the CLI options.
 - Run `npm run start:wizard`.
 To start the CLI in wizard mode creating a config file in the project folder.

 # Quickstart

 ## Starting the CLI

-The first time you execute the `accelerator wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you whether you want to create a new configuration file in the default path.
+The first time you execute the `npm run start:wizard` command in your terminal, if you haven't added your default configuration path the interface will ask you whether you want to create a new configuration file in the default path.
 When the configuration file is created you must configure the default network, operating accounts and the factory contract id.
 In order to create the default account you can use [HashPack](https://www.hashpack.app/download) or the [Hedera Developer Portal](https://portal.hedera.com/register).

 https://github.com/hashgraph/hedera-accelerator-stablecoin/assets/108128685/73c2ed6c-ebc4-4717-b837-c4595c007ba0